nkoster/probo/README.md

+This is a DANGEROUS experiment.
+A very simple virus program that runs in Linux.

-This is a DANGEROUS experiment: Use only in a secured lab setup.
+Use only in a secured lab setup.

 #### Bootstrap procedure